CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

   - ```translation = sitk.TranslationTransform(dimension, offset)```

-**Euler Transforms**: This transform applies a rotation and translation to the space given euler angles and a translation.
+**Euler Transforms**: This transform applies a rotation and translation to the space given Euler angles and a translation.
 May be 2D or 3D.
-Rotation is about a user specified center.
+Rotation is about a user-specified center.

   - ```euler2d = sitk.Euler2DTransform(centre, angle, offset)```
   - ```euler3d = sitk.Euler3DTransform(centre, angleX, angleY, angleZ, translation)```